-Period of Review:Entire career with emphasis since Promotion to ProfessorApproval Authority:PEVCChecklist:Attachment C-5
+Period of Review:Entire career with emphasis since Promotion to Professor.
+See alsoSections K, U, and W.PEVCChecklist:Attachment C-5

-As specified in Section II.A.4.b.iii, advancement to Step VI usually will not occur after less than three years of service at Step V. For placement at a higher step, the candidate's record with respect to expectations for the proposed step should be clearly articulated.
+For placement at a higher step, the candidate's record with respect to expectations for the proposed step should be clearly articulated in the department letter.
 In the absence of such justification, acceleration criteria will apply.

 Advancement will be granted on evidence of sustained and continuing excellence in each of the following three categories: (1) scholarship or creative achievement, (2) University teaching, and (3) service.
 Above and beyond that, great academic distinction, recognized nationally or internationally, will be required in scholarly or creative achievement or teaching.
-A recommendation for acceleration to this step requires even greater accomplishment described as highly distinguished scholarship, highly meritorious service, and evidence of excellent University teaching at the standards noted in APM 220-18-b(4).